gleam-lang/template-gleam-javascript/README.md

 ## Usage

-Click on "Use this template" to create you own copy of this repository.
+Click on "Use this template" to create your own copy of this repository.

 Ensure you have [Gleam](https://gleam.run/getting-started/#installing-gleam) and [NodeJS](https://nodejs.org/en/download/) installed.